davejfranco/mui/README.md

-# Golang - usergo library
+# Golang - Ec2 user provisioning CLI

-For now this is just me in the golang's learning path but aiming to make this part of a bigger project I have in mind.
+I will use this project to build a CLI to provision user based on IAM